jaaferklila/Diseases_and_Syndromes_UMLS/README.md

 ## 🎯 **Why Focus on the Metathesaurus?**
 For extracting **diseases**, **syndromes**, and their relationships, the Metathesaurus is the most relevant component because:
 - It includes terms from multiple vocabularies like SNOMED, MeSH, and ICD.
-- It connects concepts through meaningful relationships (e.g., "causes" or "associated_with").
 - It provides definitions from various sources, enriching datasets for analysis.

 ---